Pillangocska/LegalTextDecoder/README.md

 #### Model Architecture

-The solution fine-tunes **HuBERT** (`SZTAKI-HLT/hubert-base-cc`), a Hungarian BERT model pre-trained on Common Crawl data.
+The solution fine-tunes **HuBERT** (`SZTAKI-HLT/hubert-base-cc`), a Hungarian BERT model pre-trained on Common Crawl data and a snapshot of the hungarian Wikipedia.
 The architecture consists of:

 - **Base model**: HuBERT encoder (12 transformer layers, 768 hidden dimensions)
 - **Classification head**: Linear layer mapping to 5 readability classes